nerangafernando/nerangafernando.github.io/README.md

 * Projectile Motion of Missiles
 * Tangencies of the Efficient Frontier and Individual Utility

+## Professional  Services

+* Prepared the Annual Stephens Scholarship Examination in Mathematics at Knox College which will be held in December, 2025.

+* Served as the organizer of student research talks in the Department of Mathematics and Computer Science at College of the Holy Cross in the academic year 2024/2025.

+* Co-organizer of the research talks by math majors at the Academic Conference which will be held at College of the Holy Cross on April 23, 2025.

+* Served as the organizer of the faculty seminar in the Department of Mathematics and Computer Science at College of the Holy Cross in the academic year 2022/2023 (5 talks). https://mathcs.holycross.edu/~nfernand/seminar.html

+* Served as the organizer of the faculty seminar in the Department of Mathematics and Computer Science at College of the Holy Cross in the academic year 2023/2024 (8 talks). https://mathcs.holycross.edu/~nfernand/seminar.html

+* Served as the Calculus Coordinator in the Department of Mathematics and Computer Science at College of the Holy Cross in the academic year 2023/2024.

+* Served as the Library Liaison in the Department of Mathematics and Computer Science at College of the Holy Cross in Spring 2022.

+* Served as the coordinator for Calculus 2, and 3 for Science and Engineering at Northeastern University in Spring 2015 and Summer 1 2015, respectively.

+* Served on the space committee in the Department of Mathematics at Northeastern University in the Academic Year 2018 - 2019.

 ## William Lowell Putnam Mathematical Competition -